Pass Creek Ranch

 This is one of the most coveted river valleys in Colorado with world-class fly fishing and spectacular panoramic views of the Gore Range all within 20 miles of skiing and 80 miles of Denver.
 Bordering the White River National Forest for 3 miles, the Pass Creek Ranch offers exclusive Blue River frontage, lush irrigated fields, and exquisite improvements.

-Built in 1996 with post and beam construction, well-known Vail architects Snowdon and Hopkins designed the home to honor the valley that surrounds the property.
-As you move through the home you will come across personalized details including the Peter Fillerup lighting fixtures, a piece of wood from the original homestead used as the hearth on the kitchen fireplace, and a custom ceramic inlay by John Glick
+Built in 1996 and recently renovated, this post and beam home was designed by noted Vail architects, Snowdon and Hopkins.
+The home honors the valley that surrounds the property.
+As you move through the home you will come across personalized details including the Peter Fillerup lighting fixtures, a piece of wood from the original homestead used as the hearth on the kitchen fireplace, and a custom ceramic inlay by John Glick.

-The main entrance opens up to the Gore Range and Blue River behind 30-foot floor-to-ceiling double pane windows and a hand-crafted river rock fireplace.
-This floor is also home to massive outdoor deck space, dining room, two bedrooms, and a spacious kitchen with marble countertops, professional-grade Thermadore appliances, a fireplace, and an island large enough for any meal.
+The main entrance opens up to the great room offering Gore Range and Blue River views with 30-foot floor-to-ceiling double pane windows and a hand-crafted river rock fireplace.
+The main floor is also home to massive outdoor deck space, a dining room, two bedrooms, and a spacious kitchen with marble countertops, professional-grade appliances, a fireplace, and a large kitchen island.
+The kitchen also has large windows and sliding glass doors that access the large deck.

-Owners can access privacy in the top floor master suite with access to a steam shower, Jacuzzi bath, office space, and personal balcony.
+The upper floor offers the private master suite with access to a steam shower, Jacuzzi bath, office space/loft/studio, and personal balcony.

-The ground floor is perfect for guests or the younger members of the family.
-There are two bedrooms, a mudroom, a laundry room, a two-car garage, and a living room that opens up to the back lawn with direct access to the Blue River.
+The lower walk-out floor is perfect for guests or the younger members of the family.
+It includes two bedrooms at the north wing, a mudroom, a laundry room, a two-car garage, and a living room that opens up to the back lawn with direct access to the Blue River.

 The improvements were designed to preserve the beauty of the land by having underground utilities and materials that complement the mountain landscape.